kurthuff/wpg_food_desert/README.md

 In run order:

 1) __pull_osm_supermarkets.py__<br>
+_NO LONGER USED_<br>
-**NO LONGER USED** OpenStreetMaps no longer used in favour of manual data collection.
+OpenStreetMaps no longer used in favour of manual data collection.
 This queries the Overpass API, saving data/reference/winnipeg_supermarkets.geojson for further exploring and cleaning before being used for the project.